 * Why can Toyota, Lexus, and Scion all Use The Same Scanner?

 This is because Toyota, an automotive provider, produces vehicles of five different brands.
-These brands include the following Toyota, Ranz, Lexus, Hino, and Daihatsu, and Scion is a discontinued marque of Toyota that debuted in 2003.
+These brands include Toyota, Ranz, Lexus, Hino, and Daihatsu, and Scion is a discontinued marque of Toyota that debuted in 2003.
 On February 3, 2016, Toyota announced that it would cease the Scion brand in August 2016, with selected models rebranded as Toyota vehicles for the 2017 model year.
-Although Scion was discontinued, which does not mean they are not a part of the family, as of course, some of their vehicles are still on the roads today.
+However, Scion was discontinued, which does not mean they are not a part of the family, as, of course, some of their vehicles are still on the roads today.
 So long story short, they all support and use similar parts and systems.

-Something to bring up to thought is the connectivity of the device towards the vehicle, would you prefer to have a cabled or wireless scanner?
+Something to bring up to thought is the connectivity of the device towards the vehicle.
+Would you prefer to have a cabled or wireless scanner?
 That being said, while there are wireless scanners, most of the OBD1 scan tools are corded, like Actron or Autel.
 So if you have an OBD1 systemized vehicle, you might not have as much room for flexibility.

 * Techstream Software

-An additional aspect to take into consideration is, do the devices have access to Toyota’s Techstream software? – A diagnosis software designed specifically for Toyota Lexus, or Scion vehicles.
+An additional aspect to take into consideration is, do the devices have access to Toyota’s Techstream software? – A diagnosis software designed specifically for Toyota Lexus or Scion vehicles.

-Toyota developed Techstream for internal use and for customers who want to be a little more hands-on when dealing with their car.
+Toyota developed Techstream for internal use and customers who want to be a little more hands-on when dealing with their car.